Editor’s Note: This case study is based on a real-life incident from the early 1980’s.

 Notes from NOLS on Hypothermia Treatment

-The hypothermia wrap, as described above, is a sound field technique.
-If you can’t strip the wet garments, use a tarp between the wet patient and the insulation to keep the insulation dry.
+The hypothermia wrap is a sound field technique.
+Place a dry, shivering patient in dry sleeping bags or clothing and wrap with a plastic tarp to reduce heat loss.
+If you are in rescue mode and can’t strip the wet garments use the tarp between the wet patient and the insulation to keep the insulation dry.
 Many patients, unless they are exhausted or severely hypothermic, will warm in the hypothermia wrap using the heat generated from their metabolism and from shivering.
 Warm sweet drinks provide the necessary calories to fuel the energy-intensive shivering.

+This plan also included feeding the patient sweet, warm drinks.
+We feed the patient to fuel their shivering.
 The key word here is sweet.
-Warm drinks are comforting—and that is important—but don’t add a lot of heat.
-Humans are 70% water (15 gallons in a 170 lb. person).
+Warm drinks are nice, but they don’t resolve hypothermia by themselves.
+The warmth of the liquid is comforting, but does not add a lot of heat.
+Humans are 70% water (15 gallons in a 170 lb person).
 Adding 8 ounces of warm water to 15 gallons of cold water will not appreciably change the temperature.
-The value of the sweet warm drink is in the calories that fuel our metabolic fires, and fluid for hydration.
+The value of the sweet, warm drink is in the calories that fuel the metabolic fires, and fluid for hydration.

 Written By